 hosting branch activity night at our place

-and another one, we do it almost every Tuesday night
+and another one, we do it often on a Tuesday night

 attending a 'live' district meeting rather than on skype